 Preparing for Medical School

-You need to complete 9 units of science and math before you take the MCAT and to satisfy medical school admission requirements.
+You need to complete 9-10 units of science and math before you take the MCAT and to satisfy medical school admission requirements.
 Most students take this exam in the spring after their junior year if they are planning to go to medical school right after college.
+Calculus is not required, but it helps a lot for Physics.

 - 4 Chemistry